Azure-Samples/azure-ai-vision-sdk/samples/nextjs/README.md

 ```
 6. Update the face-api key and endpoint in the face_analyzer/face.tsx file.
 7. Copy faceanalyzer-assets folder from node_modules/azure-ai-vision-faceanalyzer to public.
-8. Run the app with "npm run dev"
-9. Use your localhost url to view the liveness check in action.
+8. Run the app with "npm run dev".
+The localhost url will be shown in the console output, you can use this url in your browser to view the liveness check in action.

 Note: the [javascript](../javascript) contains a fully featured vanilla-javascript sample